-Teen fatally stabbed at Yakima County mall is ID’d
+Coroner identifies teen who died in stabbing at mall

-UNION GAP — Yakima County Coroner Jim Curtice released the name of the 16-year-old boy who died after being stabbed Saturday at Valley Mall in Union Gap.
+UNION GAP, Wash.
+(AP) — Yakima County Coroner Jim Curtice released the name of the 16-year-old boy who died after being stabbed Saturday at Valley Mall in Union Gap.

-The Yakima Herald-Republic reports that Curtice said Tuesday that Davis Reyes Jr. died of a single stab wound to the torso.
+The Yakima Herald-Republic reports that Curtice announced Tuesday that Davis Reyes Jr. died of a single stab wound to the torso.

 Police say Reyes was stabbed after a fight broke out in the upstairs restroom of the Macy’s store.